Residence Life Handbook

 Room Assignments

 Room/housing unit assignments are available to all students without regard to race, color, creed, ancestry, religion, gender, age, national origin, military veteran status, disability, marital status, genetic information and testing, family and medical leave, sexual orientation, and gender identity or expression, pregnancy, or as defined by law in employment, admission, scholarship, and financial aid programs, or operation of its educational programs and activities.
 Students will be assigned a room in housing on a first-received basis.
-Assignments are made in the order housing applications and the damage deposit payments are received in the Office of Student Life.
+Assignments are made in the order housing applications are received in the Office of Student Life.

 MPCC students must be 17 years old or older to be assigned to MPCC housing.
 Approval for students younger than 17 will require parent/guardian and VP approval.